biggie-boss/LoreRim/README.md

 ### Economy Changes

+- Boss loot is now more valuable, regular loot is not as valuable.
+Loot is also more thematic.
+WTF do Hagravens need gold for?
+They should have more scrolls and staves instead.
+- Diamonds and Emeralds are now especially rare.
 - Vendors have less gold in general but it's more region specific.
 Rich cities will have higher gold than small towns.
 - Since vendors have less gold, some of the "sell price" perks have instead been changed to buy and sell price, but with reduces sell price.
 - In general, you will get less loot from random enemies, but loot from bosses is mostly unchanged.